gillesboisson/blender-box-2d/readme.md

 Blender Box 2D is a blender plugin that helps integrate a scene with Box 2D physics engine.
 It allows to edit object physics properties like rigid bodies and joints in blender using custom panel and gizmos.
 Physics properties are exportable through custom properties.
 This plugin has been mainly used with gltf in mind and has been tested with ThreeJS application (ThreeJS typescript package will be available), but it can be used in engine that can parse GLTF and initiate box2D physics through GLTS extra properties (more details in data section).

-## License

-The MIT License (MIT)

-Copyright (c) 2023-present Gilles Boisson

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Supported feature

 ### Tools